MicrosoftDocs/power-platform/power-platform/alm/package-deployer-tool.md

    - `solutionpackagefilename`: Specify the .zip file name of your solution.
 Required.

    - `overwriteunmanagedcustomizations`: Specify whether to overwrite any unmanaged customizations when importing a solution that already exists in the target Dynamics 365 instance.
-This attribute is optional, and if you do not specify this attribute, by default the unmanaged customizations in the existing solution are maintained on the target Dynamics 365 instance.
+This attribute is optional, and if you don't specify this attribute, by default the unmanaged customizations in the existing solution are maintained on the target Dynamics 365 instance.

    - `publishworkflowsandactivateplugins`: Specify whether to publish workflows and activate plug-ins in the target Dynamics 365 instance after the solution is imported.
-This attribute is optional, and if you do not specify not specify this attribute, by default the workflows are published and plug-ins are activated after the solution is imported on the target Dynamics 365 instance.
+This attribute is optional, and if you don't specify not specify this attribute, by default the workflows are published and plug-ins are activated after the solution is imported on the target Dynamics 365 instance.

      You can add multiple solution file names in a package by adding as many `<configsolutionfile>` nodes.
 For example, if you want three solution files to be imported, add them as shown below: